vbhat1976/terraform-workshop/exercises/11/README.md

 }
 ```

-We've abstracted almost everything into our module, and we see here a pretty nice reusability pattern here.
-It also makes
+We've abstracted almost everything into our module, and we see here a pretty nice reusability pattern.
+It also makes it easy
-it easy to see our intention for the project as whole:
+to see our intention for the project as whole in the code itself (documented infrastructure code through the code itself?):

 * We're setting up a backend service that should have at most 3 servers, a minimum of 1 server; we're telling it to use the startup script of `user-data-backend.sh` and we're passing the text that will be served through the service as the output of the app/page
 * We're setting up a frontend service that should have at most 2 servers, a minimum of 1 server; it will use the `user-data-frontend.sh` as the startup script and we'll pass the text to serve through the app/page as well